KillingSpark/zstd-rs/Readme.md

 # Current Status
 ## Can do:
 1. Parse all files in /decodecorpus_files.
 These were generated with [decodecorpus](https://github.com/facebook/zstd/tree/dev/tests) by the original zstd developers
-2. Decode all of them correctly into the output buffer
+1. Decode all of them correctly into the output buffer
+1. Decode all the decode_corpus files (1000+) I created locally

 ## Cannot do
 2. decode frames partially so a user can use it as a stream rather than load the whole frame into memory at once